delayrider/moon-meditation/README.md

   - The emojis are removed for xs screen sizes as they disrupt the collapsible text feature

 - External link highlight when hovered
    - The external link highlight when hovered on with a mouse or when tapped with a finger
    - The external link leads to the correct website
    - The external link opens in a new tab

 - Guided meditation video
   - The video has controls and is not played automatically when page is loaded

+- Sign-Up form
+  - The sign up form cannot be submited without the correct inputs
+  - The sign up form is responsive on all screen sizes

+- Footer
+  - The footer is identical on all .html pages
+  - The footer is responsive on all screen sizes

 # Bugs